hustf/MechanicalUnits.jl/README.md

 ### Low-effort calculator with units in the REPL
-Units should be part of the quick side calculations mechanical and other engineers do every few minutes of a work day.
-But we need quick, nice and easy.
+Units can be part of the side calculations mechanical and other engineers do every few minutes of a work day.
+Using units must be quick, nice and easy.
 That's the aim of this package, built on [Unitful.jl](https://github.com/PainterQubits/Unitful.jl).

 The benefits?
 * Fewer mistakes